carl8899/s3-wrapper/README.md

 # s3-wrapper

-This gem copies file to s3.
-It's especially useful to copy backup to s3 in organized structure.
+This gem copies files to AWS S3.
+It's especially useful to upload files to AWS S3 in organized structure.

 ## Installation